marigold-dev/tzstamp/README.md

 that uses the Tezos blockchain to prove a file existed at or before a certain time.

 **tzstamp-server** is the software implementing the tzstamp service.
-Files are hashed using the SHA-256 algorithm and then the hash is submitted to the server.
+Files are hashed using the SHA-256 or blake2b algorithm and then submitted to the server.
 TzStamp aggregates the hashes in a merkle tree structure, or a tree of hashes.
 The root of that tree is published to a smart contract on the Tezos blockchain, allowing many hashes to be shown to have existed at a certain time on-chain for